- This page contains general information. Call us at (715) 832-5151 for specific advice.

 Judgment lien.
 Upon payment of a small fee, the clerk of court will “docket” a judgment.
 A docketed judgment is a lien on real estate owned by the judgment debtor in the county where it is docketed.
 (A docketed judgment also becomes a matter of public record and appears on the judgment debtor’s credit report.)
 The judgment lien is effective for ten years, at which point it can be renewed.

 The judgment lien attaches to any equity above and beyond mortgages and other pre-existing liens on property owned by the debtor.
 However, there is a Wisconsin homestead exemption that protects the first $75,000 of equity in a judgment debtor’s home.
 Once the judgment is docketed the creditor may foreclose the judgment lien.
 This is an expensive and lengthy process.
 So, unless it is clear that there is equity from which the judgment will be paid, most creditors simply wait in the hope that they will be paid in the event the debtor sells real estate within the period that the judgment lien is effective.

-Contact us for a consultation if you would like assistance in obtaining or collecting a judgment.
+Call us at (715) 832-5151 for a consultation if you would like assistance in obtaining or collecting a judgment.